ngothuc/ngothuc/README.md

 # 👋 Hi there!

 I'm **Ngô Thức**, a curious explorer in the tech world! 🌟
-🔍 While studying, I often don't know how to code, however, when I'm about to take the exam, I know :v
+🔍 Normally, I don't know how to code, but occasionally, I do!
 ---

 ## 💼 About Me